 There is an eloquent wisdom to the former Everton icon’s words.
 So often a tornado of intensity on the field, he cuts quietly to the point.
 He was a member of the first American side to beat Mexico at their spiritual home, Estadio Azteca, five years ago.
 And Howard goes to the heart of a great rivalry, where respect, history, animosity, status, proximity and the desire to be great, jumble together in a potent broth.

 “We kick each other hard and play so hard against each other because it matters so much,” Howard added, pausing to consider his words.
 It was a sentiment shared by former USA coach Jurgen Klinsmann.
-“I’d love to play Mexico every day,” the German said during his time in charge.
+“I’d love to play Mexico every day,” added the German.
 “For me, it compares to the likes of Germany-Holland for the intensity and emotion it brings out in the fans.”

 The two teams will meet for the 68th time on Matchday 6 of the final round of qualifying in the CONCACAF zone for the 2018 FIFA World Cup Russia™ on Sunday 11 June.
 The Estadio Azteca will host the latest chapter of this pulsating encounter, with the Stars and Stripes claiming just one victory in the famous Mexico City venue.
 That came in a friendly on 15 August 2012 when substitute Michael Orozco Fiscal scored a late goal to give USA an historic 1-0 win.

 Mexican dominance early